ChoiceCoin/Compliance/README.md

 # Compliance
 This repository contains software for compliance.
 Accelerating excellence in compliance and ethics is an important part of Choice Coin's role as an open source governance platform.
 Below is an evolving regulatory corpus for blockchain technologies.
 The corpus includes statutes, cases, secondary sources, and corporate filings relating to the evolution of blockchain and law.
+The focus for this repository is on U.S. securities and commodities compliance.
+However, over time, focus will be expanded to other areas of law as well.

 The goal for this repository is to advance an optimized compliance program for Choice Coin and make information availible to the public.
 The software is open source and may be used by anyone, subject to the terms and conditions of the [License](https://github.com/ChoiceCoin/Compliance/blob/main/LICENSE) and Disclaimer.
 Much of the work for Choice Coin compliance was done on Solana and can be found in the [Solana-Compliance](https://github.com/ChoiceCoin/Solana-Compliance) repository.

 # Disclaimer